gimlet-io/gimlet-website/src/concepts/components.md

 - Collect information about versions, look at the release log
 - Render manifests locally for debug purposes

-Gimlet CLI talks to GimletD, Gimlet's release manager, to perform most of its capabilities.
-4) on the diagram.
+Gimlet CLI talks to GimletD, Gimlet's release manager, to perform most of its functions.
+(4) on the diagram.

 #### Gimlet Dash
 The Gimlet Dashboard is where you can get a comprehensive overview quick.